MAIF/daikoku/manual/src/main/paradox/setup/index.md

 # Setup Daikoku

-Now that Daikoku is running, you are ready to log into the Daikoku admin dashboard and setup your instance.
-Just go to :

-<a href="http://daikoku.oto.tools:8080" target="_blank">http://daikoku.oto.tools:8080</a>
+Now that Daikoku is running, you are ready to log into the Daikoku UI and setup your instance.
+Just go to: <a href="http://daikoku.oto.tools:8080" target="_blank">http://daikoku.oto.tools:8080</a>

 and you will see the following page